Why Proper Evacuation Matters in HVAC Systems

 Hoses and Manifold Setup

 The hose configuration plays a major role in evacuation speed.
 Larger diameter hoses with fewer restrictions allow vapour to move more freely.
-Poor hose setups are one of the most common reasons for slow pull-down times.
+Poor hose setups are one of the most common reasons for slow pull-down times, regardless of pump capacity.

 Micron Gauge

 A micron gauge provides an accurate measurement of vacuum level.
-Without it, there is no reliable way to confirm that the system is dry.
-This tool is essential for professional work.
+Without it, there is no reliable way to confirm that the system is actually dry.
+An analogue manifold gauge cannot read deep vacuum — a dedicated digital micron gauge is the only tool that tells you the system is ready.

 Valve Core Removal Tool